Copyright © 2023-2025 The Johns Hopkins University Applied Physics Laboratory LLC

 sudo firewall-cmd --zone public --list-services

-which should include the servies "https".
+which should include the services "https".

 From a client host check the port is open with: